qutip/qutip/doc/guide/heom/fermionic.rst

 (:math:`R`) baths for convenience.
 Each bath will have a different chemical potential :math:`\mu` which we will label :math:`\mu_L` and :math:`\mu_R`.

-First we will do this using the built-in implementations of the bath expansions, :class:`LorentzianBath` and :class:`LorentzianPadeBath`.
+First we will do this using the built-in implementations of the bath expansions, :class:`~qutip.nonmarkov.heom.LorentzianBath` and :class:`~qutip.nonmarkov.heom.LorentzianPadeBath`.

 Afterwards, we will show how to calculate the bath expansion coefficients and to use those coefficients to construct your own bath description so that you can